aicodes/idea-plugin/README.md

   ./gradlew buildPlugin

-A zip file will be generated under build/distributions/
+A plugin (zip/jar) file will be generated under build/distributions/.